Foldable smartphone: Emergence

 In April 2019, the impending launch of the Galaxy Fold was met with quality concerns from critics, after widespread reports of review units experiencing varying forms of display failure (in some instances caused by accidental removal of a plastic layer meant to protect the screen in lieu of glass, along with other failures).
 Samsung indefinitely postponed the device's release, stating that it needed time to investigate the failures and improve the device's durability.
 Huawei also delayed its Huawei Mate X, with the company citing its desire to take a "cautious" approach due to the Samsung Galaxy Fold.
+These led to public scepticism regarding the durability of these cutting-edge foldable devices, especially with their high price points.
+Samsung's Galaxy Fold was eventually released in September 2019 as the first mass-market foldable smartphone, followed shortly thereafter by Huawei's Mate X in China only.